Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I'm glad I got my connection straightened out.

-So for all disclosure, yes, I was suffering from insomnia as we talked about in our private call.
+So, for all disclosure, yes, I was suffering from insomnia, as we talked about in our private call.

-What I did not share with you was my addiction to marijuana usage and I have a question, of course, along with the insight that I'd like to share.
+And I have a question, of course, along with the insight that I'd like to share.

-And they determined that my indoid cannabinoid receptors were so fried as they weren't naturally producing the cannabinoids that we use naturally or we produce naturally in our body.
+And what I learned from a scientific, I guess, standpoint, and I'm probably going to butcher a little bit of it, but and I kind of did this along with the help of a therapist, and they determined that my endoid cannaboid receptors were so fried because they weren't naturally producing the cannaboids that we use naturally or reproduce naturally in our body.

-And again, I could be butchering the science.
+And again, I could be butchering the science, so forgive me if I'm off here.

-So I had to endure even more insomnia to where I had to resist the temptation of self-medicating.
+So, I had to endure even more insomnia to where I had to resist the temptation of self-medicating.

-And lo and behold, after a very long stretch, it finally felt like my body just finally waved a light flag and I finally had that natural feeling of tiredness and I conked out and finally crashed.
+And lo and behold, after a very long stretch, it finally felt like my body just finally waved the light flag and I finally had that natural feeling of tiredness.

 And how long did that take?